free prenuptial agreement template

 "Fair and reasonable disclosure" of both parties assets, debts and income required, or can be expressly waived in writing.
 PerfectPrenup includes both.

 Challenging party must prove the prenup is invalid by preponderance of evidence (standard burden, not the higher "clear and convincing" requirement).
-Courts have described this as a "steep climb" to meet.
+Practitioners have described meeting this standard as a "steep climb."

 Child Support and Custody